0x4D44/stopbus/README.md

 # Stop the Bus (Preservation + Modernization)

-This repository preserves Martin Davidson's 1994 Windows card game and hosts a Rust/windows-rs rewrite.
+This repository preserves a 1993 Windows card game and hosts a Rust/windows-rs rewrite.

 ## Repository Layout
 - Legacy Pascal sources and resources: `STOPBUS.PAS`, `CTL3D.PAS`, `ABOUT.RC`, `RESOURCE.BAT`.